imrivera1/Code-ArtProject/README.md

 ## Instructions for Compilation
 1. Download the project via git / or zip
-2. Open folder
+2. Open folders until reaching folder labelled projectFiles
 3. pip install -r requirements.txt
-4. python /initialization/init_db.py
+4. (Using the makefile commands) make app_setup
-5. (For any new admins or if the database is entirely reset) python /initialization/admin_credentials.py
+5. (For any new admins or if the database is entirely reset) make admin_cred

 ## Instructions for Running
-1. python -m flask run --port 4258 (Change the port based on the port that you want listened in on)
+1. make flask (Change the port in the makefile based on the port that you want listened in on)
-    - This needs to run in the background constantly so ' screen -r ' without the quotes will be needed to create a background screen so that, when this previous command is used, the database will always be running
+    - This needs to run in the background constantly so ' screen ' without the quotes will be needed to create a background screen so that, when this previous command is used, the database will always be running
+    - To view the database running after exiting the IDE, put the command ' screen -r ' without the quotes in the command line to return to the detached screen